10 tips for creating a customer-friendly returns policy

 However, if shoppers don’t have enough time, you run the risk of negatively impacting customer experience or losing a sale to a competitor.

-Your returns window needs to accommodate a reasonable amount of time for customers to either fall in love with your product or realize it’s not for them.
+Your return window needs to accommodate a reasonable amount of time for customers to either fall in love with your product or realize it’s not for them.

-Tip #4 — Factor in your tax schedule
+Tip #4 — Factor in your tax return schedule

 Let’s talk about a different kind of return: the sales tax variety.
 Product returns can create tax headaches if they occur after you’ve already remitted the sales tax you collected on the order.